e-kwsm/nwchem-wiki/Developer.md

 1. Before committing any changes or additions, make sure the NWChem tree compiles properly
 2. Run QA tests (if not the full suite, please try the one relevant for the NWChem module you have just modified).
-2. When adding new files, make sure to properly update the GNUMakefile in the directory you are working in, so that the new file gets compiled
+2. When adding new files, make sure to properly update the GNUmakefile in the directory you are working in, so that the new file gets compiled
 3. Do document your changes and additions using the "-m" option of git